KisleyLabAtCWRU/fcsSOFI/README.md

 # fcsSOFI

 This repository hosts and tracks current progress on the Kisley Lab fcsSOFI update project.
-Please cite: doi:10.1021/acsnano.5b03430.
+This branch will be specifically using for fcsSOFI with cross-correlation analysis.

 fcsSOFI combines the correlation techniques of fluorescence correlation spectroscopy (FCS) and super-resolution optical fluctuation imaging (SOFI) to produce to produce super-resolution spatial maps of diffusion coefficients.
 This has been applied thus far to understand diffusion and spatial properties of porous and complex materials, including agarose and PNIPAM hydrogels, liquid crystals, and liquid-liquid phase-separated polymer and biomolecule condensates.